katerinaelsasser/NailDeck/README.md

 * The infomation of the company on the website that I can view.
 * To find infomation of how to contact the business if needed.

-Site Owner
+### Site Owner
+As the owner of the website, I want/expect:
-* Sell products to customers
+* To sell products to customers on the website.
-* Able to put new products on to the website
+* To be able to put new products on with ease.
+* Information of the business displayed so vistors can view it.
+* Contact details must be displayed so the vistors can find it if needed.

 ## Design Choices
 Fonts